 INSTRUCTOR: Dr. David Ng

-DESCRIPTION: Updated for 2013: This intense 5 day workshop will focus on a myriad of different techniques used in the molecular manipulation of DNA (general cloning, transformation, silica kits, pI kits, PCR, qPCR), RNA (isolation, reverse transcription) and protein (SDS-PAGE, 2D gels), as well as lectures that will describe some high throughput technologies such as SNP analysis, and next generation sequencing.
-Primarily aimed at researchers who are new to the area, familiar but require a quick updating, or would like more practical bench training.
+DESCRIPTION: This intense 5 day workshop will focus on a myriad of different techniques used in the molecular manipulation of DNA (general cloning, transformation, silica kits, pI kits, PCR, qPCR), RNA (isolation, reverse transcription) and protein (SDS-PAGE, 2D gels), as well as lectures that will describe some high throughput technologies such as SNP analysis, and next generation sequencing.
+Primarily aimed at researchers who are new to the area, familiar but require a quick updating, or theoretically familiar but lacking in practical bench training.

 Located in the heart of the UBC campus, the Michael Smith Laboratories is a testament to the vision of its founding Director, Dr. Michael Smith.
 Under his leadership, a gifted team of young scientists were recruited.
 These scientists have gone on to develop internationally renowned programs of research and training.
 The second and third floors of the new building are dedicated to the research facilities of the former Biotechnology Laboratory.
 The Stewart and Marilyn Blusson Education Forum is located on the ground floor and is open to the public.
 The molecular techniques workshops are held in the teaching lab, room 105 of this forum.